FAQs On Dental Prostheses

 Do veneers and onlays outperform crowns and bridges?

-Bonded veneers and/or onlays are regarded mostly conservative prostheses and outperform conventional crowns/bridges.
-New state-of-the-art adhesive systems allow for fabrication of extra thin veneers and facilitate the bonding on intact tooth surfaces.
+Yes!
+New state-of-the-art adhesive systems allow for fabrication of extra thin veneers (that take minimal or no preparation) & facilitating bonding on intact tooth surfaces.

 Can I avoid the capping of my endodontically treated tooth?

-Endodontically (root canals) treated teeth become mechanically weak and prone to fractures.
-Especially that occurs, if the volume of the remaining tooth is compromised by decay or large restoration.
-However, unless already pre-prepared for a crown, endodontically-treated posterior teeth can safely be restored simply with partial-coverage bonded restorations ( onlays, overlays).
+Endodontically (root canals) treated teeth become mechanically fragile and prone to fractures.
+Unless already heavily drilled for a crown, endodontically-treated posterior teeth can safely be restored simply with partial-coverage bonded micro-restorations ( onlays, overlays).
 That approach results in preserving healthy tooth and avoiding extra costs (i.e. post&cores).

 On treating anterior (front) teeth, bonded veneers are the treatment of choice, unless tooth structure is already damaged.
-Most noteworthly, no need for any restoration occurs, if anterior teeth are properly treated and their volume is adequately preserved (conservative obturation of root canals).
+No need for any restoration occurs, if anterior teeth properly treated and their volume is adequately preserved (conservative obturation of root canals).

 Which ceramics best address dental aesthetics?

-E-max (IPS Ivoclar) and zirconia ceramics produce the most natural-looking dental restorations.
+E-max (IPS Ivoclar) , zirconia ceramics and feldspathic porcelain produce the most natural-looking dental restorations.
+Each of them have different indications

-From conventional PFM crowns to most sophisticated cad/cam ceramics, all porcelain systems present excellent optical attributes, if there is enough tooth volume.
-However, when the volume of teeth is moderate, optical integration must be attained with thin restorations.
-In such cases bonded ceramics demonstrate strong adhesion, mechanical robustness ,and outstanding optical emulation (translucency , opalescence, chroma,hue etc).
-Even on addressing ultra thin veneers or crowns, E-max (IPS Ivoclar) or zirconia restorations have excellent optical and mechanical properties.
+Conventional PFM crowns present nice optical attributes, if there is enough tooth volume.
+When volume of teeth is moderate, optical integration must be attained with thin restorations.
+This is the case when bonded ceramics take action with strong adhesion, mechanical robustness ,and outstanding optical emulation (translucency , opalescence, chroma,hue etc).
+Even with ultra thin veneers or crowns, E-max (IPS Ivoclar) or zirconia restorations have excellent optical and mechanical properties.

 Why should I have my worn dentition restored?